d4rfl0w/ddd-cqrs-user-invoice-console-app/README.md

 # ddd-cqrs-user-invoice-console-app
-Repozytorium demonstracyjne aplikacji konsolowej implementującej zasady Domain-Driven Design (DDD) oraz Command Query Responsibility Segregation (CQRS).
-Aplikacja obsługuje użytkowników oraz faktury.
+A demo repository of a console application implementing Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) principles.
+The application manages users and invoices.

-### Funkcje:
+### Features:
-- Rejestracja i zarządzanie użytkownikami
+- User registration and management
-- Tworzenie i zarządzanie fakturami
+- Invoice creation and management
-- Implementacja wzorców DDD i CQRS
+- Implementation of DDD and CQRS patterns

-### Technologie:
+### Technologies:
 - PHP
 - Symfony
 - Doctrine ORM

-### Jak uruchomić:
+### How to Run:
-1. Sklonuj repozytorium
+1. Clone the repository
-2. Zainstaluj zależności
+2. Install dependencies
-3. Uruchom aplikację konsolową
+3. Run the console application

-### Struktura katalogów:
+### Directory Structure:
 - src/
 - tests/
 - config/

-### Licencja:
+### License:
 MIT